dunhamsteve/newt/README.md

 I have `Let` in the core language.
 Partly because I'd like this to make it into javascript (only compute once), but also because it's being leveraged by the casetree stuff.

+I also have `Case` in the core language.

 ## Case Tree

 I've got no idea what I'm doing here.
 I worked off of Jesper Cockx "Elaborating Dependent (Co)pattern Matching", leaving out codata for now.

-For the dependent thing, I've change unify to return `VVar` constraints.
-I think such constraints would be an error while typechecking on RHS (meta solutions are handled separately).
-On the LHS, I'm rewriting the environment to turn the var from a bind to a define.
-Unification has been tweaked to look up `VVar` in environment.
-Bind will hand back the same `VVar`.

-Some of this I could probably do with subst, but the RHS is `Raw`, it takes typechecking to turn it into a clean `Tm`, and I need this information for the typechecking.
-To substitute into the goal type for the RHS, I am now doing a quote and eval to get case to expand.
-This is a bit of a stopgap because case is only eval'd when going from `Tm` to `Val`.
-I think I'll need a way to eval a VCase during unification, as we do with function applications.
+I've now added matching primitives, requiring a default case.
+When splitting on inductive types it will break out all of the remaining cases and doesn't emit a default case.

+I'm essentially putting the constraints into the environment like `let`.
+This is a problem when stuff is already in `Val` form.
+Substitution into types in the context is done via quote/eval.
+I plan to revisit this.

+I intend to add the codata / copatterns from the paper, but haven't gotten to that yet.

 ## Evaluation

-Following kovacs, I'm putting `VVar` into context env when I go under binders.
+Following kovacs, I'm putting `VVar` into context env when I go under binders in type-checking.
 This avoids substitution.

 ## Autos

 Newt has primitive auto implicits.
 They are denoted by double braces `{{}}` as in Agda.
 Newt will search for a function that returns a type in the same family, only has implicit and auto-implicit arguments, and unifies (satisfying any relevant constraints).

-## Issues

-- I should do some erasure of values unused at runtime
-- I'm a little fuzzy on the "right way" to deal with constraints from unification
-- I'm a little fuzzy on how much to evaluate and when
-- I'm not postponing anything, and I suspect I will need to
+This search can be used to manually create typeclasses.  `do` blocks are supported, desugaring to `>>=`, which it expects to be the `bind` of a Monad typeclass.

 ## References

-"Elaborating Dependent (Co)pattern Matching" describes building case trees.
-Section 5.2 has the algorithm.
+"Elaborating Dependent (Co)pattern Matching" by Jesper Cockx and Andreas Abel describes building case trees.
+Section 5.2 describes the algorithm.

-"A prettier printer" was the basis of the pretty printer.
+"A prettier printer" by Philip Wadler was the basis of the pretty printer.

-"Elaboration Zoo" was a resource for typechecking and elaboration.
-In particular pattern unification and handling of implicits is based on that.
+"Elaboration Zoo" by András Kovács was my primary resource for typechecking and elaboration.
+In particular pattern unification and handling of implicits is based on it.

-"Unifiers as Equivalences" has unification with types.
-Look into adapting some of that (or at least read/understand it).
-Indexed types are mentioned here.
+There were many other resources and papers that I used to learn how dependent typed languages are built.